chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 ![Link to download miniconda](images/install-1.png)

-- Select the appropriate Miniconda installation for your computer (in this case, it is highlighted as a Windows 64-bit installation).
+- Select the appropriate Miniconda installation for your computer (in this example case, the Windows 64-bit installation is highlighted).
+For mac users, download the pkg file associated with your processor (This can be checked by going to Apple menu > About This Mac.
+For Intel processors, download the x86 file, and for ARM processors, download the Apple M1 file.).

 :::{hint}
 Note the current version of Python that will be installed also.
 Below, this is listed as “Python 3.9.7”.
 Typically, if one wants a previous version of Python installed, alternative links will be available further down on the page.